SuleimanFarah/sunpy/GSOC-2016-hemant27.md

 12.   **Eligibility**

 Yes, I am eligible to receive payments from Google.
-To contact do drop me a mail on [hemant.skhatri@gmail.com](mailto:hemant.skhatri@gmail.com) .
+To contact feel free to drop me a mail on [hemant.skhatri@gmail.com](mailto:hemant.skhatri@gmail.com) .